LewisLiuLiuLiu/gds2palace_ihp__sg13g2/more_examples/inductor_synthesis/README.md

 settings['no_gui'] = True  # create files without showing 3D model
 ```

 ## Usage

 Acticate the Python venv where you can run gds2palace models. gds2palace must be installed as a Python module: pip install gds2palace.
 The Palace solver must be available and you must be able to run gds2palace models.
+If you are not familar with gds2palace, go to the gds2palace documentation [here](https://github.com/VolkerMuehlhaus/gds2palace_ihp_sg13g2).

 In the `synthesize_inductor_v10.py` script, set your target L value and target frequency, and adjust the search range for w,s and number of turns.
 Then just run the Python script.